howardwu/wagyu-zcash-parameters/README.md

 ## Developers

-To run the test, run:
+To run the tests, run:
 ```$xslt
-cargo test
+cargo test --all
 ```

 To run the example, run: